PaNOSC-ViNYL/ase/doc/overview.rst

 ========

-ASE is an Atomistic Simulation Environment written in the Python_ programming language with the aim of setting up, stearing, and analyzing atomistic simulations.
+ASE is an Atomistic Simulation Environment written in the Python_ programming language with the aim of setting up, steering, and analyzing atomistic simulations.
 The ASE has been constructed with a number of "design goals" that make it: